- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 Address: 100 Pittsburgh St, Mars, PA 16046

-About 30 minutes south of Playthings, Etc., you’ll find Mars, Pennsylvania where the small town wholly embraces the extraterrestrial name.
-My husband and I made a quick stop downtown to snap a few photos of the flying saucer that is on display.
+About 30 minutes south of Playthings, Etc., you’ll find Mars, Pennsylvania, where the small town wholly embraces the extraterrestrial name.
+My husband and I made a quick stop downtown to snap a few photos of the flying saucer on display.

-The town was originally called Marshall before it was shortened or renamed to Mars, though no one seems to know why.
-At this point, does it really matter?
-2,000 people who live in the small burb seem to have embraced the title as Martians.
+The town was originally called Marshall before being shortened and renamed to Mars, though no one seems to know why.
+At this point, does it matter?
+Two thousand people who live in the small burb seem to have embraced the title of Martians.
 And they’re not the only ones.
-NASA even held a conference in Mars a couple years ago and each week tourists are spotted taking photos in front of the UFO.
+NASA has even held a conference in Mars, and each week tourists are spotted taking photos in front of the UFO.